 - Online Review Management Mistakes Your Agency Needs To Avoid

-- 3 Harvard-Recommended Strategies for Agencies When Responding to Negative Reviews
+- 3 Harvard-Recommended Strategies for Agencies and Brands When Responding to Negative Reviews

 “According to Yelp’s Data Science team,” says one Yelp blog post, “Yelp users are 33% more likely to upgrade their review if you respond with a personalized message within a day.”
 Other studies have turned up similar findings, like a 2020 survey by BrightLocal that showed 20% of consumers expected to receive an owner response within one day.

-There’s no question that consumers want businesses to reply to their comments and ratings — or that doing so can have myriad benefits for your agency, from better SEO to reduced customer churn.
+There’s no question that consumers want businesses to reply to their comments and ratings — or that doing so can have myriad benefits for your agency or brand, from better SEO to reduced customer churn.
 But with so many projects and clients on your plate, you simply don’t have the time to provide a personalized response to every reviewer.

 Let our review reply service lighten the load and free up bandwidth your agency can use to focus on your top priorities.
 Our experienced team of response scribes is available to provide custom review responses within 24 hours, including Yelp, Facebook, GMB, and dozens of other platforms.
 With our scalable and innovative response scribe service, plus powerful and versatile white label solutions, we are uniquely positioned to meet your agency’s evolving review management needs.